Why do we need your help?

 Our research goal is to explore children's language learning environment and their early development of different types of words (e.g., color words, objects' names, and words for different actions) to investigate what really contributes to children's language learning and how such learning may change over time.
 Needless to say, the application of such findings are tremendously helpful for people working with children who could use help for their early language learning.

 A research assistant from the lab will call you the night before to remind you about the day and time of the appointment.
 At the time of the appointment, the experimenter will meet you at the designated parking space.
 The experimenter will then escort you and your child to the Cognitive Development Laboratory.

 Before starting the study, we will briefly play with your child to give him or her a chance to get comfortable in the new environment.
 At that time, we will give you a consent form to read and sign.
 The consent form gives you specific information about our research question and the experimental procedure to take place.
 At this point, a research assistant may also ask you to fill out some forms containing questionnaires about the child's word learning background including what words your child may say at home, which language your child speak at home, etc.

 You and your child will then go to an experimental room, and your child will sit right next to you for the session, so you can witness everything we say or show to your child; you can provide your child with support and encouragement whenever needed.
 In some studies, your child will answer questions about objects we show him/her.
 In other studies they will play a quck game on the computer.
 There is no right or wrong answer and your child will have a good time participating in a game like session.

 After the experiement

 Your child will receive a small gift such as a stuffed animal, T-shirt, or Frisbee as a token of our appreciation.
-Parents will receive a $5 gift card to Target (per family/per visit).
+Parents will receive a family pass to the Children's Museum of Houston .
 If you have any questions regarding your visit, please let us know and we are happy to answer your questions as we escort you back to your car!